An exponential diophantine equation related to odd perfect numbers: Introduction

 Our method is similar to the approach used in \cite{Ymd3}.
 In this paper, we use upper bounds for sizes of solutions of (\ref{eq11}) derived from a Baker-type estimate for linear forms of logarithms by Matveev\cite{Mat}, which may be interesting itself, while \cite{Ymd3} used an older upper bound for odd perfect numbers of the form given above.
 We note that Pad\'{e} approximations using hypergeometric functions given by Beukers \cite{Beu1}\cite{Beu2} does not work in our situation since our situation will give much weaker approximation to $\sqrt{D}$, although Beukers' gap argument is still useful (see Lemma \ref{lm5} below).

-In the next section, we introduce some preliminary results from \cite{Ymd3} and Matveev's lower bounds for linear forms of logarithms.
-In Section 3, using Matveev's lower bounds, upper bounds for the sizes of solutions of (\ref{eq11}) is given.
-In Section 4, using these results, we prove Theorem \ref{th1}.
-For large $\ell$, this can be done combining results in Sections 2 and 3 with a general estimates for class numbers and regulators of quadratic fields.
+In the next section, we introduce some arithmetic preliminary results from \cite{Ymd3} and Matveev's lower bound for linear forms of logarithms.
+In Section 3, using Matveev's lower bound, an upper bound for the sizes of solutions of (\ref{eq11}) is given.
+In Section 4, we prove Theorem \ref{th1}.
+For large $\ell$, this can be done combining results in Sections 2 and 3 with general estimates for class numbers and regulators of quadratic fields.
 For small $\ell$, we settle the case $x_1$ is large and then check the remaining $x_1$'s.

 A more generalized equation of (\ref{eq11}) is

 Assuming the $abc$-conjecture, the author \cite{Ymd2} proved that any integral solution of (\ref{eq01}) with $\ell\geq 3, m\geq 1, n\geq 2, 1\leq y<z$ and $x^\ell$ sufficiently large must satisfy $(\ell, m, n)=(4, 1, 2), (3, 1, 3)$ or $(\ell, n)=(3, 2)$.